barbazul/1kfa/mod_guide_gm.md

 Adventure activities involve risk, exploration, and confrontation.
-Adventuring will incur costs on the characters in the form of injury, damage to items, and lost charges to magic items, but it will also let the players build up resources like experience points and wealth.
+Adventuring will incur costs on the characters in the form of injury, damage to items, and spent magical charges, but it will also let the players build up resources like experience points and loot.

 Downtime activities are less risky.
 In these activities, the costs and benefits are known upfront, like shopping, healing, and studying.
-When injuries and treasures have built up, the players will seek a steading to salve their hurts and exchange their loot for new, exciting gear, and learn new skills.
+When injuries and treasures have built up, the players will seek a steading to salve their hurts, exchange their loot for exciting new gear, and learn new skills.
-With that done, the players should be excited to try out their new skills and gear, and thus head out again for adventure.
+With that done, the players should be hungry to put their new skills and gear to use, and thus head out again for adventure.

-Each transition gives the GM a lot of opportunity to shape the narrative, so transitions should be considered as a way to move towards earning a point in the *Good Bank*.
+Each transition gives the GM a lot of opportunity to shape the narrative, so when possible, these transitions should be exploited to earn a point in the *Good Bank*.

 The core loop is not a rule, nor something a GM needs to enforce, it should happen naturally.

 ### Downtime

-If the characters are not in a steading, the available downtime moves are:
+If the characters are not in a steading, the moves available during downtime are:

  * Rest
  * Sharpen and Stitch